 - Candlestick patterns will give you the clues needed to buy and sell

-- Reversal patterns are very helping early buy or sell signals
+- Reversal patterns are very helpful for early buy or sell signals

 - Risk management is key when buying and selling